Writing Examples

 “An Architect's Encore at the Cherished Coral Casino," printed in The Riv magazine on Mar.
 15, 2024.

-After publishing over 850 online stories, I'll never forget the feeling of seeing my face and name on a glossy, tangible page for the first time.
+After publishing thousands of online stories, I'll never forget the feeling of seeing my face and name on a glossy, tangible page for the first time.
 When my mom heard this edition of The Montecito Journal's architecture magazine, The Riv, had been printed, she drove all over town trying to find a copy – but they'd already been sold out.

 This story was originally supposed to be a test article I would ghost write for the publication so the editors could see my writing style and consider me for future work.
 However, a week before this edition went to print, that plan fell through and they assigned me this story, which I completed – from research/interview to finish – within four days.